PylarBear/pybear/README.rst

 Cool, but not frozen, packages to augment your Python data analytics experience.

-pybear is a Python computing library that augments data analytics functionality found in the popular numpy, scikit-learn, dask, and dask_ml libraries.
+pybear is a scikit-learn-style Python computing library that augments data analytics functionality found in popular packages like scikit-learn and xgboost.

 See documentation_ for more information.